The nomination period is now closed.

 Honorary membership has been awarded to 15 solicitors in its 70-year history.
 The most recent recipient was Adrian Ward MBE in May 2017 for his pioneering work on incapacity and mental health and disability law.

 The deadline for completed nomination forms is Friday, 29 March 2019.
-Nominations are welcome from all in the profession for practising or non-practising members, but solicitors cannot self-nominate.
+Nominations are welcome from all in the profession, but solicitors cannot self-nominate.
 Nominations will be considered by the Law Society’s Board in April with final recommendation to go before the Council on 26 April 2019.

 Completed nominations should be sent via email to David Cullen firstname.lastname@example.org